-Network Providers must comply with ChildNet's Incident Reporting Identification and Response Policy and Procedures.
-Specifically, if a Network Provider becomes aware of an incident, they must call or e-mail the Child Advocate/Dependency Case Manager within 24 hours of becoming aware of the Incident.
-Network Providers are also responsible for documenting all incident reports/safety concerns on the ChildNet Incident Reporting Form and shall submit the form electronically to the e-mail address specified on the form.
+Network Providers must comply with ChildNet's Child Incident Reporting Policy and Procedures.
+Specifically, if a Network Provider becomes aware of an incident, they must call or e-mail the Dependency Case Manager within 24 hours of becoming aware of the Incident.
+Network Providers are also responsible for documenting all incident reports/safety concerns on the ChildNet Incident Reporting Form and shall submit the form electronically using the ChildNet Placement Portal.